Non-commercial aircraft operators need to comply with the air operations regulation (Commission Regulation (EU) No 965/2012).

 The ‘NCC’ regulations apply to operators of ‘complex motor powered aircraft’ (CMPA) established or residing in the Member States regardless of where the aircraft is registered and also to operators of aircraft registered in the Member States regardless of where the operation is based.
 The regulation therefore applies to foreign registered aircraft operated by EU operators as well as to EU registered aircraft operated by foreign operators.

 If the ‘aircraft operator’ is an individual person then the regulation applies if that person resides within the Member States.
 If the operator is a ‘legal person’ (i.e. a company) then the regulation applies if the company is established in the Member States.
 It also applies to a foreign company or individual with a ‘Principal Place of Business’ in the Member States.

-In this context the ‘Member States’ are the 28 Member States of the European Union plus Iceland, Norway, Switzerland and Lichtenstein.
-There are certain territories within Europe that fall outside this definition of ‘Member States’ for example the Isle of Man, the Channel Islands and San Marino.
+In this context the ‘Member States’ are the 27 Member States of the European Union plus Iceland, Norway, Switzerland and Lichtenstein.
+There are certain territories within Europe that fall outside this definition of ‘Member States’ for example San Marino.

 The applicability of the regulation does not depend on where the aircraft or crew are based.

 In this context a ‘complex motor-powered aircraft’ is one that: